henrydacosta/ringbuffer/README.md

 [GoogleTest](https://github.com/google/googletest).
 The CMake configuration files automatically get GoogleTest from GitHub and build the software.

-If you have all the prerequisites, you can issue the following shell commands from the directory where you cloned this project to build the library and unit
+If you have all the prerequisites and want to build the library, unit tests and documentation, you can issue the following shell commands from the directory where you cloned this project:
-tests:

 ```shell
 cmake -B build .
 cmake --build build
 ```

+**build** is the directory where the build files will go, you can choose a different name.

 If you want to generate the internal version of the docs, with implementation details, do this instead: